 Most events that are open to the general public or that require street closings require a Special Event Permit.
 As part of the review process, event plans will be reviewed for COVID-19 safety.
 See the Special Events Permit page for more information on applying for a permit.

 North Carolina has been seeing an increase in COVID-19 clusters from social events and other gatherings, such as parties, family gatherings, weddings and funerals.
-Guidance on gatherings is available on the North Carolina Department of Health and Human Services and the Orange County websites.
+Guidance on gatherings is available on the Centers for Disease Control and Prevention, North Carolina Department of Health and Human Services and Orange County websites.